 The Corporation considers the capital that it manages to include share capital, warrants and share-based payments reserves, and accumulated deficit.
-Equity at June 30, 2024, was \$1,375,548 (December 31, 2023 - \$1,169,996).
-The Corporation manages and makes adjustments to its capital structure based on the funds needed in order to support the acquisition, exploration and development of mineral properties.
+The Corporation manages and makes adjustments to its capital structure based on the funds needed in order to support the acquisition, exploration, and development of mineral properties.
 Management does this in light of changes in economic conditions and the risk characteristics of the underlying assets.
-There has been no change with respect to the overall capital risk management strategy during the six months ended June 30, 2024, and 2023.